-Once selected you will hear the “Melomania Connected” voice prompt.
-Melomania Touch L (or R) Connected will appear at the top of the screen and the LED on the selected (primary) earphone will stop flashing blue and white and will flash white only.
+Once selected you will hear the “Melomania Connected” voice prompt, Melomania Touch L (or R) Connected at the top of the screen and the LED on the selected (primary) earphone will stop flashing blue and white, and will flash white only.

 Step 6.
-Accept pairing request from the secondary earphone.
+Accept pairing request from secondary earphone.

 Step 7.
 Your Melomania Touch earphones are now connected.

 Once both earphones are correctly paired, you will see that the primary Melomania Touch (L in the example below) is shown as Connected and the secondary earphone (R in the example below) is shown as Not Connected.